hannesb0/pyscraper/README.md

 * `flask`
 * `BeautifulSoup4`

+In the scope of this project, a MySQL database server has to be running on the local machine.
+These are the settings used to connect to the MySQL database:

+    'host'     : 'localhost',
+    'database' : 'pyscraper',
+    'user'     : 'user',
+    'password' : '$a8E21&3ie'

 To run the application, just execute the script `menu.py`.
 And this menu will be presented to you:

     =================================================